Engee documentation

 ,

-where the function can be empirical.
+where is the function it can be empirical.

 n d lookup table 1